traversable/schema/packages/zod/README.md

 `zx.makeLens` accepts a zod schema (classic, v4) as its first argument, and a "selector function" as its second argument.

+An optic is a generalization of a _lens_, but since most people use "lens" to refer to optics generally, they are sometimes used interchangeably in this document.

-Use the selector function to build up a lens via a series of property accesses.
+With `zx.makeLens`, you use a selector function to build up an _optic_ via a series of property accesses.

 Let's look at a few examples to make things more concrete.